Ever tried hitchhiking in India? I once did it from Leh to Srinagar and it was a wonderful experience.

 Contrary to what most people think, it is easy to hitchhike in India.

-People in India are moreover very helpful, especially in the mountains, so finding lifts in India is often no problem.
+People in India are moreover very helpful, especially in the mountains, so finding lifts and hitchhiking in India is generally no problem.

-I have always loved hitchhiking in India, and this is for two reasons: one, it makes my journeys cheaper; and two, it allows me to meet some of the most helpful and interesting people out there.
-For example, during my Sandakphu trek, I hitchhiked, saved myself more than 3000 Rupees and found two very great people.
+I have always loved hitchhiking, and this is for two reasons: one, it makes my journeys cheaper; and two, it allows me to meet some of the most helpful and interesting people out there.
+For example, during my Sandakphu trek, I hitchhiked, saved myself more than 5,000 Rupees and found two very great people.

 And it’s not just India.
 Other than hitchhiking in India, I’ve done this in Europe and Southeast Asia too.
 It remains one of those budget travel tips that I find not only saves me money but gives great experiences too.